JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cloud/readme.md

   - Spring Cloud Config.
 Spring Cloud Config has its own property management repository but also integrates with open source projects like git, Consul, Eureka.
   - Spring Cloud Service Discovery.
-Spring Cloud Service Discovery abstract away the physical location (IP and/or server name) of where your servers are deployed from the clients consuming the service. can be implemented using the following services: Consul, Zookeeper, Eureka.
+Spring Cloud Service Discovery abstract away the physical location (IP and/or server name) of where your servers are deployed from the clients consuming the serviceCall. can be implemented using the following services: Consul, Zookeeper, Eureka.
   - Spring Cloud LoadBalancer and Resilience4j.
   - Spring Cloud API Gateway.